Development of the grid – Part 1

 Power grids play an important part in delivering electricity to consumers.
 The current traditional grid system is complex, highly inefficient, and has become more and more susceptible to blackouts, not to mention global warming and other ecological concerns.
 Therefore it is necessary to minimize the losses with an optimized form of a grid structure combined with our latest technologies for an efficient green energy production.

 The growing popularity of electric vehicles and heat pumps are increasing the persisting world energy consumption even further and due to our outdated infrastructure on energy distribution, power network operators cannot compete with the growing pressure to meet the needs; such as increasing customer demands, growing data volume from smart meters and decentralized distribution.

-Grid operators are facing more uncertainties, complex activities resulting from developing electricity and digital technologies, constantly changing consumer habits and new market opportunities.
-In part 2 we will be concentrating on the aforementioned problems and their solutions with the most recent technology achievements and how it will reform the grids structure and appearance.
+Grid operators are facing more uncertainties, complex activities resulting from developing electricity and digital technologies, constantly changing consumer habits, and new market opportunities.
+In part 2 we will be concentrating on the aforementioned problems and their solutions with the most recent technology achievements and how it will reform the structure and appearance of the grid.
 Stay tuned!

 Don’t forget to subscribe to our Daily Roundup straight to your inbox, feel free to leave a comment, and make sure to check out part 2 of this series coming out in the following days.
 Don’t forget to read our other articles and interviews on our homepage, or continue the discussion on our Facebook and Twitter pages.